How Experiments work behind the scenes

 Data model

 Let's start with the data model.
 Each experiment contains a configuration of AB-test variants.
-There is always at least one variant (i. e. you cannot have an experiment with no variants).
+There is always at least one variant (meaning you cannot have an experiment with no variants).

 Each experiment variant contains an ordered list of modifications.
 The order is important and depends on how you set up the modifications in the Experiments editor.
 Modifications get applied in the order they are defined.